kachick/chawan/readme.md

 Chawan is still an experimental web browser with some serious limitations:

-* Chawan suffers heavily from the NIH syndrome.
-The browser engine is still missing many features, both in JavaScript and CSS.
+* The browser engine is still missing many features, both in JavaScript and CSS.
 In particular, events haven't been implemented yet, and the layout engine can't handle CSS floats.
 * Chawan has no incremental layouting capabilities yet, so it is rather slow on large websites with a complicated layout.
 * While buffers run as separate processes, Chawan does not do any actual